jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

-If a genie granted me three wishes, I'd wish you've tuned out modern politics as much as I have.
+If a genie granted me three wishes, I'd wish you've tuned-out modern politics as much as I have.
 That you're proudly middle-class.
 And you're willing to accept how important you are.

-It may seem a waste, but it's not.
-From Cinderella, Braveheart, to our ancestors who laid the foundations of our great nation, what hero ever needed magic to improve their society?
+It may seem a waste to not pick wealth, fame, or super-powers; but it's not.
+From Cinderella to Braveheart, to our hard-working ancestors, what hero ever depended on magic to improve their lives?

-Middle America shouldn't be thinking about what to wish for, but what we can do, now, to improve our nation.
+Middle America shouldn't be thinking about what to wish for.
+Instead we be thinking we can do, now, to improve ourselves and our country.

 Even before this pandemic we had many problems: rising debt, growing bureaucracies, expensive healthcare.
-Not too long ago, our political culture would solve these everyday problems.
+Not too long ago, we could depend on our political culture to solve these everyday problems.
 Not anymore.
 Today, our politics is ideologically obsessed reporters, columnists, and academics finding new ways to sing to their choirs.

-In _Techvolution_ we'll uncover why Left/Right politics is so extreme.
-But even better, we'll rework our politics to once again benefit Main Street.
-By unmasking Conservative and Progressives echo chambers, we'll understand why middle-class salvation is to empower ourselves with digital and open-source technology.
+In _Techvolution_ we'll uncover why Left/Right hate each other so much.
+Even better, by unmasking Conservative and Progressives echo chambers we'll understand why the middle-class should disregard them both.
+Our salvation is to empower _ourselves_ with open-source apps and electronics.

-We can do this, because in 1970, we entered the Internet Age and unlocked truly amazing technology.
-Left/Right are as obsolete as the horse and carriage, once we adopt a new Internet Age philosophy.
+Main Street can empower itself to new heights because in 1970 we entered the Internet Age and unlocked truly amazing technology.
+Left/Right aren't evil, they're both from the Industrial Age, and both will be as obsolete as the horse and carriage; once we adopt a new Internet Age philosophy.

 Here it is.
 And I wish it clicks with powerful people like you.

 ---

 ## Dedication